No one likes a traffic stop, but doing these few things when you concealed carry will ensure yours ends safely for everyone.

-Think about this: The most dangerous thing a police officer does every day is make traffic stops.
+Think about this: The most dangerous thing a police officer does every day are traffic stops.
 Every traffic stop is potentially deadly for a police officer.
 And it’s not just the danger of gunfire or sudden assault that a police officer faces; passing traffic is even more deadly.
 You, as a responsibly armed citizen, must understand that a police officer is already on alert even before arriving at your vehicle window.
 The officer is on the lookout for a whole host of dangers and does not know your intentions during this interaction.

 Officer safety is the overriding element in any police interaction with the public.
 A police officer does not know what to expect, so you can bet he or she is expecting the worst until such time as he or she is given a clear indication that an interaction will be peaceful and without incident.
 Even so, all cops know good incidents can go bad very quickly.
 It is sad but true that anything can happen at any time.
 There is no such thing as a routine traffic stop.